Mogul Steve Forbes Says He Wants To Join SoulCycle After Boycott

 — Dukes Defense (@DukesDefense) August 10, 2019

-According to The Los Angeles Time, Teigen and Eichner are leading the celebrity boycott against to luxury fitness club and high-intensity spinning classes.
+According to The Los Angeles Times, Teigen and Eichner are leading the celebrity boycott against to luxury fitness club and high-intensity spinning classes.
 Both celebs have not been secretive about their dislike of Donald Trump and his treatment of minorities and the LGBTQ community.

 Eichner took to Twitter to rally his followers in an effort to boycott the companies owned by Stephen Ross.